chrismihm-ms/AVDQuickLinks/Entra ID poc.md

 ![Checking Role Assignment Members](/Diagrams/AddRoleAssignmentConfirmation.png)

 ## Check End User Experience
 Login to the AVD Remote Desktop Client with Entra ID and make sure that the workspace with Icon to session host shows up.
-Click on it to launch and test access to VDI.
+Click on the Icon to launch and test access to VDI.
 ![AVD Client Experience](/Diagrams/AVDClient.png)

 ## Additional Notes for Prereqs section